eed3si9n/herding-cats/docs/05/b.md

 scala> 3.some >>= { x => "!".some >>= { y => none[String] } }
 ```

-Instead of the `do` notation in Haskell, Scala has `for` comprehension, which does the same thing:
+Instead of the `do` notation in Haskell, Scala has `for` comprehension, which does similar things:

 ```console
 scala> for {